zenny-chen/ZipArchive/README.md

 ## What are modified

 ZipArchive here can run on most of Unix-like systems besides macOS/iOS.
 If you're using Linux such as Ubuntu.
 You should install zlib and BSD library.
-Using the following commands will simply fulfill it.
+Using the following commands will simply fulfill it for Debian-like operating systems.

 ```
 sudo apt-get install zlib1g-dev
 sudo apt-get install libbsd-dev
 ```

-Note that don't forget to link the BSD library with -lbsd and link the zlib with -lz.
+Note that don't forget to link the **BSD library** with `-lbsd` and link the **zlib library** with `-lz`.

 ## Installation and Setup